LtAirman/ChargeFieldTopics/README.md

 # Atom Builder.

 Atom Builder (AB).
-There's at least one 10 year old javascript charge field "Atom Viewer" out there; Nevyn's object oriented, way too sophisticated for me to understand script.
+There's at least one 10 year old javascript charge field "Atom Viewer" out there, Nevyn's object oriented, way too sophisticated for me to understand script.
 This project may be the first Charge field based topic intended for Jupyter Notebook.
 It creates a 3D charge field model of the atom (1-90) selected by